jakethekoenig/tmux-pom/Readme.md

 ## Usage

-A pomodoro can be started or stopped with <prefix>+P. You should edit your `status-right` or `status-left` to make the timer visible.
+A pomodoro can be started or stopped with `prefix+P`.
+You should edit your `status-right` or `status-left` to make the timer visible.
 The following strings are available:

 - `#{pom_timer}` - Counts down from `@pom_work_time` in the work time colors and then counts up to `@pom_break_time` in the break time colors.
 - `#{poms_done}` - Counts the number of pomodoro timers that have been consecutively repeated.
-Resets on <prefix>-P.
+Resets on `prefix-P`.
 - `#{poms_goal}` - The intended number of consecutive pomodoros.

 If `poms_goal` is set to a positive integer then the timer will repeat for that many iterations.
 Otherwise it will repeat until manually stopped.